livepeer/LIPs/assets/lip-89/treasury_technical_spec.md

 - The message sender.
 - Any addresses sent as arguments.
-- If any of the above is a delegator, their transcoder.
+- If any of the above is a delegator, their transcoder if it has at least 1 checkpoint.
 - If any of the above is a transcoder, all their delegators with at least 1 checkpoint.

 The expectation is that after mutating any involved account: